open-mmlab/mmhuman3d/configs/gta_human/README.md

 [[Homepage]](https://caizhongang.github.io/projects/GTA-Human/) [[Preprint]](https://arxiv.org/pdf/2110.07588.pdf)

 Notes:
-- the pretrained models for HMR, SPIN and PARE baseline is currently available.
+- the pretrained models for HMR, SPIN and PARE baselines are currently available.
 - more baselines (HMR+ and VIBE) are coming soon.
 - we are working on the release of data, which is not available for downloads yet